justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 = U06 Why doesn't Facebook display my link picture? =

-Maybe because it is smaller than 50 x 50 pixels.
+Maybe because the image is too small or Facebook had trouble accessing the image.
-Facebook might also have had trouble accessing the image.
+Another cause could be that you disabled the Open Graph Protocol (a plugin option enabled be default).

 = U07 I don't want a link picture =